Jesusthebotanist/PLBIO6401_EcologyEvolution_Module_2020/Day1_LinuxAlignmentParsimony/markdownFiles/Day1_Worksheet_LinuxAlignmentParsimony_oct.md

 We have just ran our first analysis on a server!
 Now we typically need to download the output and analyze the result.
 Using Cyberduck download the entire folder 'My_first_Parsimony_Analysis'.
 You should now have a .nex file in your folder.
 This .nex file contains the phylogeny you just inferred and can be viewed in a tree viewer program, 'FigTree'

 1. Open Figtree
-2. Open ruhf_32_parsimony.nex in FigTree, it should propt you to name somthing.
+2. Open ruhf_32_parsimony.nex in FigTree, it should prompt you to name somthing.
 Name it 'Bootstrap'.
 Once you have a phylogeny should appear
 3. Click the drop down arrow on 'Node Labels' on the left hand tool bar.
 Then click on the drop down arrow for 'Display:' you should see 'Bootstrap' click on that.
 4. Ta-da!
 You have infered a phylogeny of land plants!
 Not to hard I hope?